 Me: Okay na, Sir?
 (My voice is still calm but I was shaking inside.)

 I went straight to the waiting area and realized that I was able to pass through the Immigration.
-I almost jumped and crawl inside the wash room and called my father right away to tell the news.
+I almost jumped inside the washroom and called my father right away to tell the news.

 The situation was hard because my sponsor was not a family member or a relative.
-The documents I have listed were prepared just in case of worst situations.
-I’d rather bring more of them than be offloaded because of one missing proof.
+The documents I have listed were prepared just in case.
+I’d rather bring more of them than be offloaded because of one missing document.

 1. COME EARLY.
 Be at the airport two hours before flight schedule.
-When I was already in the waiting area, those who came late queue longer.
-Note that other IO’s interviewed them long and they didn’t care of the time.
-Other passengers on queue were not able to board the plane because they were stuck with the IO’s.
+When I was already in the waiting area, those who came late queued longer.
+Note that other IO’s interviewed them long and they didn’t mind the time.
+Other passengers on queue were not able to board the plane.

 2. PREPARE ALL DOCUMENTS.
-As I have mentioned, it is always better to have more documents than be offloaded because of one,single paper that you might fail to present.
+As I have mentioned, it is always better to have more documents than be offloaded because of one, single paper that you might fail to present.
 If your sponsor happens to be a sibling or a parent, prepare proofs of relation which should be certified by NSO.
 If your sponsor is a friend, it is advised to prepare some proofs that you are employed and that you are permitted and cleared to travel.
-(See sample clearance above.)

-5. TAKE RISKS.
+4. TAKE RISKS.
 Risks are taken and conquered by people who are really fully-decided of coming.
 Have a balanced notion that coming here is always 50/50.
-You might land a job in a very big company with great package.
-But, it is also possible to remain jobless until your visa expires.
+You might land a job or go home – either way is always possible.

-6. PRAY!
+5. PRAY!
 Your fate is not yours alone.
 Pray that God will reveal His plan and will in your life.
-Pray that He will bless your desire so that He will lead you on exact paths.
+Pray that He will bless your desire so that He will lead you on the right path.
 If God wills you to be here, then no one can stop that.

 God bless everyone!